Southern question: Economic situation

 Silk production was an important source of exports and foreign exchange, and production was heavily concentrated in the northern regions.

-As for industry, at the time of unification it consisted mainly of a series of craft activities serving the elite.
+As for industry, at the time of unification, it consisted mainly of a series of craft activities serving the elite.
 Italy was a country of second industrialisation because the lack of raw materials (iron and coal) slowed down its industrial development until around 1880.
 At the same time, low labour costs, difficult access to capital and a lack of technical expertise prevented the purchase of machinery from abroad to replace manual labour.
 One partial exception was mechanised weaving, which had become widespread since 1816, especially in the north-west, where waterways were abundant, and which, with the advent of the steam loom, would form the basis of widespread industrial capitalism.
 The main exports were wool and silk from Lombardy and Piedmont, followed by sulphur from Sicily for gunpowder.
-However, Mack Smith, in his work The Italian Risorgimento, argues that "in many industries in Lombardy, the law of compulsory education was not observed, and two-fifths of the workers in the Lombard cotton industry were children under the age of twelve, mostly girls, who worked twelve and even sixteen hours a day".
 Child labour was widespread throughout the peninsula and remained so for a long time, as in the case of the carusi, the Sicilian term for children who worked in the sulphur mines.
+In his work The Italian Risorgimento, Mack Smith argues that "in many industries in Lombardy, the law of compulsory education was not observed, and two-fifths of the workers in the Lombard cotton industry were children under the age of twelve, mostly girls, who worked twelve and even sixteen hours a day."